RTG2668 Projects

 The allergic type-2 polarization of the airway epithelial barrier is crucial in childhood asthma and allergies.
 Variants in the 17q21 genetic locus compromise mucosal viral defense and barrier integrity, increasing susceptibility to asthma.
 This project aims to uncover IL-4-independent mechanisms driving E2 polarization in the airway epithelium and their role in allergic sensitization.
 Employing advanced techniques such as in silico analysis of nasal transcriptomes, qPCR, mRNA microarrays, single-cell RNA sequencing (scRNAseq), confocal microscopy, flow cytometry, inhibition assays, CRISPR/Cas9 knock-outs, and DNA methylation arrays, we will identify novel genes and transcription factors involved.
 The tandem approach combines ex vivo sample collection and analysis by the medical trainee with functional in vitro work by the PhD student.
 This collaboration will comprehensively elucidate disease mechanisms, paving the way for targeted therapeutic interventions.

 Wheat-derived food products are dominant in Western diets.
 Yet the human immune system may fail to tolerate it and mount adverse immune responses to wheat.
 Thus, wheat proteins can elicit both autoimmune (celiac disease) and allergic diseases (wheat allergy, protein dermatitis), which are common diagnoses in patient care.
 However, the underlying mechanisms leading to sensitization to wheat proteins is much less well understood.
-Recently it has been discovered that percutaneous sensitization is an important mechanism for the development of food allergy in atopic dermatitis (AD) and that the most common wheat allergy in adults, called wheat-dependent exercise-induced anaphylaxis (WDEIA), can also be elicited through the skin.
+Recently, it has been discovered that percutaneous sensitization is an important mechanism for the development of food allergy in atopic dermatitis (AD) and that the most common wheat allergy in adults, called wheat-dependent exercise-induced anaphylaxis (WDEIA), can also be elicited through the skin.
 Being a center for patients with food allergy, we take care of one of the largest cohorts of patients with WDEIA.

 These human and mouse models will explore the function of the skin barrier and of upstream signals driving IL-4/ IL-13 in the development of food allergy.
 This will lead to the discovery of novel targets for diagnosis, treatment, and possibly even prevention of wheat allergy and beyond.
-Joining our team and working on this project provides the opportunity to participate in state-of-the-art research activities close to medicine and based on high end technologies and our ample experience in research and supervision, also within the research training group 2668, we secure a successful research and training.
+Joining our team and working on this project provides the opportunity to participate in state-of-the-art research activities close to medicine and based on high-end technologies and our ample experience in research and supervision, also within the research training group 2668, we secure successful research and training.

 A4: Systems Analyses of Mast Cell Activation and Degranulation as Inflammatory Switches